edgelesssys/ego/doc/ego_cli.md

   * `target` (required): Defines the mount path in the enclave.
   * `type` (required): Either `hostfs` if you want to mount a path from the host's file system in the enclave, or `memfs` if you want to use a temporary file system similar to *tmpfs* on UNIX systems.
   * `readOnly`: Can be `true` or `false` depending on if you want to mount the path as read-only or read-write.
 When omitted, will default to read-write.

+`env` holds environment variables to set or take over from the host inside the enclave.
+By default, all environment variables not starting with `EDG_` are dropped when entering the enclave (except for `OE_IS_ENCLAVE`, which can be used as an indicator that we are inside an enclave).

+  * `name` (required): The name of the environment variable (what you put before `=`)
+  * `value` (required if not `fromHost`): The value of the environment variable (what you put after `=`)
+  * `fromHost`: When set to `true`, the current value of the requested environment variable will be copied over if it exists on the host.
+If the host does not hold this variable, it will either fall back to the value set in `value` (if it exists), or will not be created at all.